-If a student fails to make satisfactory progress in completing his/her prescribed course of study, he/she is placed on academic warning, academic probation, extended program, academic leave of absence, or is dismissed.
+Students who fail to make satisfactory progress in completing their prescribed course of study are placed on academic warning, academic probation, extended program, academic leave of absence, or may be dismissed.
 The Student Academic Review Committee or the CHS Promotion and Graduation Committee may recommend any of the options listed among the usual actions described for each academic situation under review.
 All recommended academic actions will be dependent on, any may be limited by, the curriculum and accreditation requirements of the individual programs.

 Students will be notified by the CHS Dean when they are placed on academic warning as a result of their failure to achieve the required minimum cumulative GPA established by their program.
-Any student with academic deficiencies to be addressed by the Student Academic Review Committee shall be notified in writing with a delivery confirmation (i.e., next-day express mail, e-mail or hand-delivery) by the chair of the Student Academic Review Committee at least two business days in advance of the scheduled meeting in which the student's case will be heard.
-The student may request and shall be permitted to appear before the Student Academic Review Committee (in person or via telephone or virtual meeting) to present his/her case.
-In such instances, the student shall inform the chair of the Student Academic Review Committee, in writing, of his/her desire to appear before the committee or his/her intent to waive this right.
-If the student chooses to appear before the committee, this prerogative extends to only the involved student and not to any other individuals.
-A student whose academic progress will be subject to review by his/her Student Academic Review Committee and who wishes to appeal a course grade must do so in an expedited manner prior to the scheduled meeting of the Committee.
+Students with academic deficiencies to be addressed by the Student Academic Review Committee shall be notified in writing with a delivery confirmation (i.e., next-day express mail, e-mail or hand-delivery) by the chair of the Student Academic Review Committee at least two business days in advance of the scheduled meeting in which the student's case will be heard.
+Students shall be permitted to appear before the Student Academic Review Committee (in person or via telephone or virtual meeting) to present their case.
+In such instances, students shall inform the chair of the Student Academic Review Committee, in writing, of their desire to appear before the committee or their intent to waive this right.
+If a student chooses to appear before the committee, this prerogative extends to only the involved student and not to any other individuals.
+A student whose academic progress will be subject to review by their Student Academic Review Committee and who wishes to appeal a course grade must do so in an expedited manner prior to the scheduled meeting of the Committee.
 An appeal of a didactic course grade must be submitted within one business day following posting of the grade and within two business days for a failing clinical course grade.
 The appeal must be based on one of the following premises: factual errors in course assessment tools; mathematical error in calculating the final grade; or bias.
 Please refer to the Midwestern University Catalog Academic Policies section for a complete description of the Grade Appeals Policy.

-Within two business days following the committee meeting, the chair of the Student Academic Review Committee is responsible for providing notification in writing with a delivery confirmation (i.e., next-day express mail, e-mail, or hand-delivery) to the involved student, informing him/her of the recommendation of the committee.
+Within two business days following the committee meeting, the chair of the Student Academic Review Committee is responsible for providing notification in writing with a delivery confirmation (i.e., next-day express mail, e-mail, or hand-delivery) to the involved student, informing the student of the committee's recommendation.
 In all instances, the chair of the Student Academic Review Committee shall be responsible for informing the CHS Dean and chair of the CHS Student Promotion and Graduation Committee of each recommendation made by the committee.
-Following notification of a recommendation by the Student Academic Review Committee, a student may appeal the recommendation to the CHS Student Promotion and Graduation Committee (see Appeal Process).
+Following notification of a recommendation by the Student Academic Review Committee, a student may appeal the recommendation to the CHS Student Promotion and Graduation Committee (see Appeal Process description).
 The CHS Student Promotion and Graduation Committee will review the student's appeal and make a recommendation to the CHS Dean.
 The Dean is responsible for reviewing all recommendations for consistency with stated College academic policies and practices.
 The Dean is responsible for providing written notification of the final decision to the student and to all appropriate academic support offices (i.e., Registrar, Student Financial Services, etc).